 London Banking and Capital Markets

-Our London practice provides English law lending and New York law capital markets and loans expertise across the spectrum of lending institutions, from investment and commercial banks, institutional investors to private credit providers.
-Working closely with our no.1 ranked capital markets and leveraged finance teams in New York, the firm’s unrivalled relationships with the world’s leading lenders means we are involved in the most sophisticated and challenging financial transactions.
+Our London practice provides English law lending and New York law capital markets and lending expertise across the spectrum of lending institutions, from investment and commercial banks to institutional investors and private credit providers, and across the spectrum of financing products, from term loan A and B, high-yield, second lien, PIK and preferred equity.

-- No. 4 bank legal counsel for Western Europe sponsor-backed Finance (Debtwire 2020).
+- No. 3 legal counsel to lead banks for Western Europe HY Bonds (Debtwire 2022).

-Our team has extensive experience acting for lenders across the capital structure on European leveraged finance transactions, including cross-border financings, direct lending transactions and out-of-court restructurings, and is described by clients in Chambers Global 2021 as “our first, go-to firm.”
+Ranked by Chambers UK, our London team has extensive experience acting for lenders across the capital structure on European leveraged finance transactions, including cross-border financings and direct lending transactions, and is described by clients in Chambers Global as “our first, go-to firm.”
 Our clients include the market’s most prominent international banking institutions as well as private credit providers.
-To learn more about the firm’s banking and finance practice, click here.
+To learn more about Cahill’s banking and finance practice, click here.

 Our London team advises investment banking firms, commercial banks, and public and private companies on a broad range of debt capital markets instruments, with particular focus on secured and unsecured high-yield debt offerings.
-Chambers Global 2021 describes Cahill as having an “unrivalled position as the key adviser to global underwriters.”
-To learn more about the firm’s capital markets practice, click here.
+Ranked in Chambers UK and Chambers Global, Cahill is described as having an “unrivalled position as the key adviser to global underwriters.”
+To learn more about Cahill’s capital markets practice, click here.

 Our practice operates across all major sectors, including in the business services, e-commerce, energy, entertainment, financial services, food & grocery, healthcare, infrastructure, manufacturing, oil & gas, pharmaceuticals, real estate, retail, telecommunications and travel industries.